 She nodded and braced herself again.

 “Yes.
 Thank you.”
 She pushed her long, copper hair from her face and behind her ear.
-The grimy strands clung to her grease-covered fingertips and she had to shake them free before she could inspect the rod and bracket.
+Grease and oil from the night's work kept it limp and there was only a hint left of the sweeping curls at the end.
+The sticky strands clung to her stained fingertips, and she had to shake them free before she could inspect the rod and bracket.
 “Cotter pin?”

 “In your apron, left side.”

 Kanéko glanced down to the apron covering her front.
 The grease-stained canvas had a dozen bulging pockets filled with tools, screws, and bits of wire.
-She glanced to the sleeve of her sleeping gown underneath, where the silk had burned away just a few hours earlier.
+She glanced to the sleeve of her sleeping gown, where the silk had been frayed just a few hours earlier.
 Fresh burns and scratches covered older injuries along her dark skin.
 She balanced on the precarious perch and fumbled through her pockets until she found the pliers and a cotter pin.
 With a triumphant smile, she forced the pin into place and spread the ends to keep it from slipping out.